charlenetolentino/mattsnotes/201-main/reading-02.md

     var jelly;
     var bread;

-Here is what declaring variables in JS looks like.
+Here is Who declaring variables in JS looks like.

 With the addition of data types like string, numerical, and Boolean logic you can write code to make a PB&J. Just don’t ask me how (right now).